GIJAXF/Decompilers/README.md

 8. **JetBrains dotPeek**:
    - [JetBrains DotPeek Guide](https://www.jetbrains.com/help/decompiler/Getting_Started_with_dotPeek.html) - Official guide to getting started with dotPeek.
    - [JetBrains Blog](https://blog.jetbrains.com/) - Official blog featuring articles on JetBrains products and development tools.

+## Issues, discussions and extra information

+"Issues" can be used for:

+- Asking questions about the usage of decompilers.
+- Reporting issues encountered while using the tools.
+- Sharing ideas for new features or improvements.

+You can label the issues to organize them by topics and make searching easier.

+"Discussions" are ideal for:

+- Broader and collaborative conversations.
+- Discussing topics of interest related to decompilation and reverse engineering.
+- Sharing experiences, tutorials, and useful resources.

+We invite you to actively participate in both spaces.
+Your questions, comments, and contributions are valuable for enriching our community and enhancing our tools.

+We look forward to seeing your questions and contributions soon!

+Best regards,
+[Decompilers/GIJAXF]